akshayKhot/Sandbox/README.md

 ### What's Sandbox?

 Setting up an ASP.NET project that uses Aurelia, along with TypeScript can be a hassle.
 There's just not enough information online.
 This project tries to combine these three powerful technologies in a single project that you can set up within two minutes.
+For more details, check out my [blog post](https://akshaykhot.com/how-to-setup-aurelia-typescript-with-aspnet/).